LuisEGV/LuisEGV/README.md

 - 🔭 Currently working on KabCash and building all types of projects on the side!

-- ⚡ Fun fact: I like turtles and I collect old video games and coins.
+- ⚡ Fun fact: I collect old video games and coins.

 ### Languages